rNLKJA/Political-Data-Collection-System/README.md

 # Political Data Collection System

-A comprehensive data collection and analysis system for extracting political documents and debate transcripts from the UC Santa Barbara American Presidency Project website.
+A data collection and analysis system for extracting political documents and debate transcripts from the UC Santa Barbara American Presidency Project website.

 ## Project Overview